LBHackney-IT/lbh-frontend/docs/developing/installing-from-npm.md

 ## Importing assets

-In order to import LBH Frontend images and fonts to your project, you should configure your application to reference or copy the relevant LBH Frontend assets.
+Your app needs to include our images and fonts, either by reference or by copying the relevant assets manually.

-### Recommended solution
+Depending on how your application is built, this may just work without you having to do anything.
+Check our [starter kits](https://design-system.hackney.gov.uk/tutorials/production) for examples.

+### By reference (recommended)

 Make `/node_modules/lbh-frontend/lbh/assets` available to your project by routing requests for your assets folder there.

-For example, if your project uses [express.js](https://expressjs.com/), below is a code sample you could add to your configuration:
+For example, if your project uses [express.js](https://expressjs.com/), this might look like:

 ```js
 app.use(